pretix/pretix-docs/docs/topics/payment/bank-transfer.md

  - IBAN
  - BIC

-IBAN and BIC can be ommitted for non-SEPA transactions.
+IBAN and BIC can be omitted for non-SEPA transactions.

 In the pretix backend, click on "bank transfer" in the sidebar menu.
 This will take you to a page titled "import bank data".